-- Electric collection, communication and transmission lines installed above ground can create long term interference with mechanized farming on agricultural land.
-Thus, interconnect conductors outside of the security fence are proposed to be buried in agricultural fields wherever practicable.
-Where overhead utility lines are required, (e.g., from the switchyard to the POI) installation will be located outside field boundaries or along permanent access road(s) wherever possible.
-Should overhead utilities cross farmland, agricultural impacts will be minimized by using taller structures that provide longer spanning distances and locate poles on field edges to the greatest extent practicable. - All buried utilities located within the Facility's security fence will have a minimum depth of 18-inches of cover if buried in a conduit or a minimum depth of twentyfour inches of cover if directly buried (e.g. not routed in conduit). - The following requirements will apply to all buried utilities located outside of the generation facility security fence: - In cropland, hayland, and improved pasture buried electric conductors will have a minimum depth of 48 inches of cover.
-In areas where the depth of soil over bedrock is less than 48 inches, the electric conductors will be buried below the surface of the bedrock if friable/rippable, or as near as possible to the surface of the bedrock. - In unimproved grazing areas or on land permanently devoted to pasture the minimum depth of cover will be 36 inches. - Where electrical conductors are buried directly below the Facility's access road or immediately adjacent (at road edge) to the access road, the minimum depth of cover will be 24 inches.
-Conductors will be close enough to the road edge as to be not subject to agricultural cultivation/subsoiling. - Should buried utilities alter the natural stratification of soil horizons and natural soil drainage patterns, Riverside Solar Project will rectify the effects with measures such as subsurface intercept drain lines.
-Riverside Solar Project will consult the Jefferson County Soil and Water Conservation District concerning the type of intercept drain lines to install to prevent surface seeps and the seasonally prolonged saturation of the conductor installation zone and adjacent areas.
-Riverside Solar Project will install and/or repair all drain lines according to NRCS conservation practice standards and specifications.
+- Electric collection, communication, and transmission lines installed above ground can create long-term interference with mechanized farming on agricultural land.
+Thus, interconnect conductors outside the security fence are proposed to be buried in agricultural fields wherever practicable.
+Where overhead utility lines are required, (e.g., from the switchyard to the point of interconnection [POI]), installation will be located outside field boundaries or along permanent haul road(s) wherever possible.
+Should overhead utilities cross farmland, agricultural impacts will be minimized by using taller structures that provide longer spanning distances and locate poles on field edges to the greatest extent practicable. - The buried utilities located within the Facility's security fence will have a minimum depth of 18 inches of cover if buried in a conduit or a minimum depth of 24 inches of cover if directly buried (e.g., not routed in conduit).
+The following requirements will apply to all buried utilities located outside the generation facility security fence: - In cropland, hayland, and improved pasture, buried electric conductors will have a minimum depth of 48 inches of cover.
+In areas where the depth of soil over bedrock is less than 48 inches, the electric conductors will be buried below the surface of the bedrock if friable/rippable, or as near as possible to the surface of the bedrock. - In unimproved grazing areas or on land permanently devoted to pasture, the minimum depth of cover will be 36 inches. - Where electrical conductors are buried directly below the Facility's haul road or immediately adjacent (at road edge) to the haul road, the minimum depth of cover will be 24 inches.
+Conductors will be close enough to the road edge as to be not subject to agricultural cultivation/subsoiling. - Should buried utilities alter the natural stratification of soil horizons and natural soil drainage patterns, Brookside Solar, LLC will rectify the effects with measures such as subsurface intercept drain lines.
+Brookside Solar, LLC will consult the Franklin County Soil and Water Conservation District concerning the type of intercept drain lines to install to prevent surface seeps and the seasonally prolonged saturation of the conductor installation zone and adjacent areas.
+Brookside Solar, LLC will install and/or repair all drain lines according to Natural Resources Conservation Service (NRCS) conservation practice standards and specifications.
 Drain tiles will meet or exceed the AASHTO M-252 specifications.
 Repair of subsurface drains tiles will be consistent with the NYSAGM's details for "Repair of Severed Tile Line" found in the pipeline drawing A- 52.

-In pasture areas, it may be necessary to construct temporary fencing (in addition to the Facility's permanent security fences) around work areas to prevent livestock access to active construction areas and areas undergoing restoration.
+• In pasture areas, it may be necessary to construct temporary fencing (in addition to the Facility's permanent security fences) around work areas to prevent livestock access to active construction areas and areas undergoing restoration.
 For areas returning to pasture, temporary fencing will be erected to delay the pasturing of livestock within the restored portion of the LOD until pasture areas are appropriately revegetated.
 Temporary fencing including the Facility's required temporary access for the associated fence installations will be included within the LOD as well as noted on the construction drawings.
-Riverside Solar Project will be responsible for maintaining the temporary fencing until the EM determines that the vegetation in the restored area is established and able to accommodate grazing.
-At such time, Riverside Solar Project will be responsible for removal of the temporary fences.
+Brookside Solar, LLC will be responsible for maintaining the temporary fencing until the EM determines that the vegetation in the restored area is established and able to accommodate grazing.
+At such time, Brookside Solar, LLC will be responsible for removal of the temporary fences.